 The Futterer Lounge is named for Agnes E. Futterer, recognized as the founder of the Theatre program at the University.
 The lounge, which measures 30' x 80' is a popular site for receptions after performing arts events.
 The lounge is located on the second floor of the PAC and its west wall is fully windowed, providing an excellent view of the campus.
 The entrances for the Recital Hall and the Lab Theatre are located directly off of the Futterer Lounge.

 The Band Rehearsal Room (PAC B-28) is located in the basement.
-It us used primarily by the Music Department for rehearsal of their four large ensembles.
+It us used primarily by the Music Program for rehearsal of their four large ensembles.

 The Choral Rehearsal Room (PAC B-78) is located in the basement .
-It is used primarily by the Department of Music for classes and for rehearsal of the department's two choral groups.
+It is used primarily by the Music Program for classes and for rehearsal of the department's two choral groups.

-The Main Lobby is the location of the Box Office which handles all ticketing transactions for the Departments of Music and Theatre.
+The Main Lobby is the location of the Box Office which handles all ticketing transactions for the PAC's Prime Performance Series and Department of Music and Theatre performances.
 The Main Lobby can also used as a registration area, if needed.
 The entrances to the Main Theatre are located directly off of the Main Lobby.

-The Costume Shop is used exclusively by the Department of Theatre.
+The Costume Shop is used exclusively by the Theatre Program.
 Over one-hundred costumes are built here annually.

 There are ten conveniently located Dressing Rooms, each with its own restroom and shower facilities.
 Lighted make-up mirrors and counters are standard.
 The dressing rooms accommodate three to fifteen performers.

 The Stokes Music Library is named for Charles F. Stokes, Professor of Music and Chair of the Music Department during the years 1943-1979, and for his wife Margaret Stokes, who played piano professionally in the Albany area for more than 35 years.
-The Stokes Music Library is an independent library budgeted and operated by the Department of Music.
+The Stokes Music Library is an independent library budgeted and operated by the Music Program.

 The Jarka and Grayce Burian Theatre Reference Library is named to honor the life-long dedication and commitment of these two professors.
 It was made possible through the generous donation of books, papers and drawings from the Burians nearly five decades of work within the UAlbany Theatre Dept.and the SCCC Theatre Dept. as well as throughout the Capital District theatre scene.
-The Burian Reference Library is an independent library budgeted and operated by the Department of Theatre.
+The Burian Reference Library is an independent library budgeted and operated by the Theatre Program.